FAQs

 What is the difference between a sports therapist and a physiotherapist?

-Where do go when I arrive at the gym?
+Where do I go when I arrive at the gym?

 How can I pay?

-We can take various payment methods including cash, card (incl.
-AMEX), or bank transfers when paid in advance.
-The Cost of our sessions ranges from £35 for a 30-minute treatment, to £55 for an hour treatment
+We accept a variety of payment methods, including cash, card (including AMEX), and bank transfers when paid in advance.
+Our session prices range from £27 for a 30-minute junior sports therapy treatment to £57 for an hour session with our senior sports therapist.

 How frequently should I do my exercises?

-The frequency of your exercises in your rehabilitation program depends on the guidance provided by your therapist.
-It is important to follow their specific instructions regarding the frequency of completing the exercises.
-Regularity is key to the recovery process, along with proper rest.
-By adhering to the recommended frequency, you can ensure that you are maximizing the benefits of the exercises.
-Remember, if you experience any pain or notice a worsening of your condition during the exercises, it is crucial to stop and contact your therapist for further assistance.
+The frequency of your rehabilitation exercises depends on the specific instructions provided by your therapist.
+Regular exercise is essential for recovery, along with proper rest.
+It is vital to follow the recommended frequency to ensure you are making progress and maximising the benefits.
+If you experience pain or notice worsening symptoms during your exercises, be sure to stop and contact your sports therapist for further guidance.

 What is the difference between a sports massage and a deep tissue massage?